Dominion of New England: Revenue laws

 After Andros' arrival, the council began a long process of harmonizing laws throughout the dominion to conform more closely to English laws.
 This work was so time-consuming that Andros issued a proclamation in March 1687 stating that pre-existing laws would remain in effect until they were revised.
 Massachusetts had no pre-existing tax laws, so a scheme of taxation was developed that would apply to the entire dominion, developed by a committee of landowners.
 The first proposal derived its revenues from import duties, principally alcohol.
-After much debate, a different proposal was abruptly put forward and adopted, in essence reviving previous Massachusetts tax laws.
+After much debate, the committee adopted a different proposal, in essence reviving previous Massachusetts tax laws.
 These laws had been unpopular with farmers who felt that the taxes were too high on livestock.
 In order to bring in immediate revenue, Andros also received approval to increase the import duties on alcohol.

 The first attempts to enforce the revenue laws were met by stiff resistance from a number of Massachusetts communities.
 Several towns refused to choose commissioners to assess the town population and estates, and officials from a number of them were consequently arrested and brought to Boston.
 Some were fined and released, while others were imprisoned until they promised to perform their duties.
 The leaders of Ipswich had been most vocal in their opposition to the law; they were tried and convicted of misdemeanor offenses.

 The other provinces did not resist the imposition of the new law, even though the rates were higher than they had been under the previous colonial administration, at least in Rhode Island.
 Plymouth's relatively poor landowners were hard hit because of the high rates on livestock.

 Town meeting laws

 One consequence of the tax protest was that Andros sought to restrict town meetings, since these were where that protest had begun.
-He, therefore, introduced a law that limited meetings to a single annual meeting, solely for the purpose of electing officials, and explicitly banning meetings at other times for any reason.
+He introduced a law that limited meetings to a single annual meeting, solely for the purpose of electing officials, and explicitly banning meetings at other times for any reason.
 This loss of local power was widely hated.
 Many protests were made that the town meeting and tax laws were violations of the Magna Carta, which guaranteed taxation by representatives of the people.